 Cropping out the damage

-The customer most likely want their image restored not cropped down to a small piece of the original.
+The customer most likely wants their image restored not cropped down to a small piece of the original.
 Only crop out damage if you have cleared it with the client.
 Better to restore it and impress them with your restoration skills rather than take the lazy path and crop.

-Don’t use flat colours set to “colour” mode when colouring an image unless its called for.
+Don’t use flat colours set to “colour” mode when colouring an image unless it is called for.
 Faces are not one colour of orange!
 They are subtle, contain many hues and shades.
 Once again if it is something you are unable to do convincingly, pass the job on, learn the skills and then next time you will produce something that your customer will love and you will be proud of.